 • A simple contact form for people who prefer it

-• Opening hours: including whether you offer early, late, or emergency appointments
+• Opening hours, including whether the practice offers early, late, or emergency appointments

 • A note on the new patient process: “We’ll call you back within two hours to confirm your appointment”